AgenaRisk/api-r/README.md

 * `variable_input` = a boolean parameter, set to TRUE if the entered observation is a variable (constant) id for the node instead of an observed value
 * `soft_evidence` = a boolean parameter, set to TRUE if the entered observation is not hard evidence.
 Then the `value` parameter should follow `c(value_one, value_one_weight, value_two, value_two_weight, ..., value_n, value_n_weight)`

-### 4.3.11 `remove_observation(scenario = NULL, node, network)`
+### 4.3.11 `remove_observation(dataSet = NULL, node, network)`

 A method to remove a specific observation from the model.
 It requires the id of the node which has the observation to be removed and the id of the network the node belongs to.

-### 4.3.12 `clear_scenario_observations(scenario)`
+### 4.3.12 `clear_dataSet_observations(dataSet)`

-A method to clear all observations in a specific scenario in the model.
+A method to clear all observations in a specific dataset (scenario) in the model.

 ### 4.3.13 `clear_all_observations()`

 A method to clear all observations defined in a model.
-This function removes all observations from all scenarios.
+This function removes all observations from all datasets (scenarios).

 ### 4.3.14 `to_cmpx(filename = NULL, settings = NULL)`

 A method to export the `Model` to a .cmpx file.
-This method passes on all the information about the model, its datasets, its networks, their nodes, and model settings to a .cmpx file in the correct format readable by Agena AI.
+This method passes on all the information about the model, its datasets, its networks, their nodes, and model settings to a .cmpx file in the correct format readable by agena.ai.

 If the input parameter `filename` is not specified, it will use the `Model$id` for the filename.